JeremyNevill/firework/README.md

 Firework
 ========

-Firework is a Real-Time Logging and Analytics Platform written using [Meteor](https://www.meteor.com) and [MongoDb](http://www.mongodb.com).
+Firework is a Real-Time Logging and Analytics Platform.

-The test version of Firework is available at [fwktest.firework.com](http://fwktest.firework.com)
+View the test version of Firework at [fwktest.firework.com](http://fwktest.firework.com)

 The official hosted pro version is online at [Firework.com](http://firework.com).

 Clone or fork this open source version from [Github](https://github.com/JeremyNevill/firework).

+Firework is written using [Meteor](https://www.meteor.com) and [MongoDb](http://www.mongodb.com).

 This is the README document for the open source version.